TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

                                                                Caps    Num     Scroll

- Layout change: Cycle through Layout 1 to 4 press VolumeMute [Vo] 3 or more times or [L1][L2][L3][L4] consecutively
-                Layouts 1, 3 and 4, two Layers A and B each with A = M1-M6, S1-S6, T1-T6 and B = M7-M12, S7-S12, T7-T12
+ Layout change: Cycle through Layout 1 to 4 press VolumeMute [Vo] 3 or more times or [L1][L2][L3][L4] consecutively Layouts 1, 3 and 4, two Layers A and B each with A = M1-M6, S1-S6, T1-T6 and B = M7-M12, S7-S12, T7-T12
-                Must press VolumeMute or [L1-L4] consecutively and within 5 seconds else the count is reset to 0 Press Config Key then press Home - VolumeMute replaced by L1 to L6 - repeat switch back Press Config Key then press PageUp - Vol+ becomes Delete and Vol- becomes Enter - repeat to restore V+ V- Press Config Key then press ArrowLeft- Layouts 1, 3, 4, change to Layer A/B (B = M7-M12, S7-S12, T7-T12) Press Config Key then press End - Delete all files on Flash (Strings and Config) Press Config Key then press PageDown - Select Layout 1 or Layout 2 on startup or powerup Press Config Key - Info and File List to sent Serial Monitor and Text/Macro and Config files saved Text Strings:  Send new text strings up to 200 characters to keys S1/T1 to S6/T6 via serial USB Start string with 1 to 6 followed by the string to be assigned to S1/T1-S6/T6 If current Layout is L3 then S1 to S6 changed if Layout is L4 then T1 to T6 changed Send new Text for Key [M4] - start with 0 end with LF
+                Must press VolumeMute or [L1-L4] consecutively and within 5 seconds else the count is reset to 0 Press Config Key then press Home - VolumeMute replaced by L1 to L6 - repeat switch back Press Config Key then press PageUp - Vol+ -> Delete and Vol- -> Enter - repeat to restore V+ V- Press Config Key then press ArrowLeft - Layouts 1, 3, 4, change to Layer A/B Press Config Key then press End - Delete all files on Flash (Strings and Config) Press Config Key then press PageDown - Select Layout 1 or Layout 2 on startup or powerup Press Config Key - Info and File List to sent Serial Monitor and Text/Macro and Config files saved Text Strings:  Send new text strings up to 200 characters to keys S1/T1 to S6/T6 via serial USB Start string with 1 to 6 followed by the string to be assigned to S1/T1-S6/T6 If current Layout is L3 then S1 to S6 changed if Layout is L4 then T1 to T6 changed Send new Text for Key [M4] - start with 0 end with LF